Proceedings magazine is not available as a subscription to individuals, as it is a membership benefit of the U.S. Naval Institute.

 Membership with the U.S. Naval Institute puts you in a community of engaged citizens that believe in our mission: Since 1873, the U.S. Naval Institute has been the nation’s foremost open, independent, and non-partisan forum for those dare to read, think, speak, and write to advance the professional, literary, and scientific understanding of sea power and other issues critical to global security.

 Our members write, debate, and discuss key issues that ultimately strengthens the Navy, Marine Corps, and Coast Guard.
-Membership benefits include: a subscription to our award-winning Proceedings magazine; discounts to over 1,000 titles from books published by the Naval Institute Press and graphic novels from Dead Reckoning; a discounted subscription to Naval History magazine; special invitations to conferences and events; access to 145 years of archival information such as historic photos, oral histories, and so much more!
+Membership benefits include: a subscription to our award-winning Proceedings magazine; discounts to over 1,000 titles from books published by the Naval Institute Press; a discounted subscription to Naval History magazine; special invitations to conferences and events; access to over 150 years of archival information such as historic photos, oral histories, and so much more!

 Your Member number can be found in your member profile when you are logged in to the U.S. Naval Institute website.
 It can also be found on the address label of your Proceedings or Naval History magazine.
 Located above your name, it's the first eight digits, beginning with the letter C followed by two or three zeroes.